glyptho/myreconmethods/README.md

 # myreconmethods

-This includes the methods of recon and exploit for Bug Bounty.
+This repo includes the methods of recon and exploit for Bug Bounty.